 If you’ve been paying attention to literacy activism for the past couple of years, then you’re probably already quite familiar with the notion of the Little Free Library.
-The idea there is that you post the little free library on your property, fill it with books, and others can take or leave materials as they… Continue reading The Little Free Pantry Project
+The idea there is that you post the little free library on your property, fill it with books, and others can take or leave materials as… Continue reading The Little Free Pantry Project

 In the article, “The Diaper Divide” by Cecelia Muñoz, there is a serious discussion about the cost of diapers creating an interesting dilemma for parents.
 While many parents are enjoying the conveniences of having diapers delivered directly to their doorsteps, many more parents are unable to afford this basic necessity for young children.
 In fact, Muñoz… Continue reading The Exhorbitant Cost of Diapers #DiaperGap